aelder/VerusServicesSetup/ElectrumX.md

 systemctl enable electrumx.service
 ```

 Initial sync will take up to 3 hours to complete.
 Before that is done, ElectrumX will only allow RPC connections via loopback, but no external connections.
-To check ElectrumX status, do
+To check ElectrumX status, do:

 ```
 electrumx_rpc getinfo
 ```

-To see info about connected clients, execute
+To see info about connected clients, execute:

 ```
 electrumx_rpc sessions